 It is very common for patients with both limited and diffuse forms of scleroderma to have severe, sometimes debilitating fatigue.
 It is not clear what the specific mechanism of action is for this fatigue, but anemia can often develop with scleroderma, which may contribute to the severity of this symptom.

 A significant number of scleroderma patients also suffer from Sjögren’s syndrome (also called Sicca syndrome).
 The primary symptoms are dry mouth and eyes.
 This can result in dental complications and the need to use lubricating eye drops to prevent eye problems.

 Other symptoms that have been linked to scleroderma include: severe chronic chilling even in the absence of hypothyroidism, trigeminal neuralgia (sudden painful spasms in the lower portion of the face radiating to the neck), osteoporosis, increased occurrence of vertigo (dizziness), and liver damage.
 However, in some cases, the linkage may not necessarily be a direct result from the underlying disease process in scleroderma.
-For example, while an increased risk of osteoporosis is often listed as potential complication of scleroderma, other co-factors such as early menopause and usage of corticosteroids, or malabsorption may in fact be the causal agent rather than the disease process itself.
+For example, while an increased risk of osteoporosis is often listed as a potential complication of scleroderma, other co-factors such as early menopause, usage of corticosteroids, or malabsorption may in fact be the causal agent, rather than the disease process itself.